Leppävaara – Cluster of traffic and business

 Leppävaara is the largest and most active of Espoo’s centres with great connections all around the metropolitan area.
 Leppävaara is the third biggest public transport hub in the Helsinki Metropolitan Area.
 Because of the good public transport connections, only half of the households in Leppävaara own a car.
 Services, shops, workplaces, exercise and recreational possibilities are within walking distance and outdoors activities nearby.

-The traffic connections will improve even further once the Raide-Jokeri light rail line will start operation in 2024.
+The traffic connections will improve even further once the Raide-Jokeri light rail line will start operation in 2024 and the Espoo City Rail link in 2028.
 The new light rail line will interlink Leppävaara, Otaniemi and Keilaniemi - Espoo’s most significant high-technology employment areas.
 Jokeri Light Rail will also connect the West Metro line and the train tracks at Leppävaara, Espoo’s main railway station, into a combined system.
+The upcoming City Rail Link will be made of two additional tracks built between Leppävaara and Kauklahti.
+Two tracks will be used by long-distance transport and rapid local transport, while two will be used by the frequent commuter trains.

 You can read more about Leppävaara in Finnish from our Finnish website.